talamaska/onboarding_overlay/README.md

 is for you.
 With `stepBuilder`, you can change the layout, add images or something else.

 **Important:** If you want to inherit your App `Theme` from your app instead of using the style properties.
 You need to wrap your `stepBuilder` code with a `Scaffold` or `Material` widgets.

+**Important:** Clicks on the overlay are ignored if `stepBuilder` is set.
+Clicks on the hole or on the widget depend on the HitTestBehavior.
+- using `HitTestBehavior.translucent` and `HitTestBehavior.deferToChild` will forward clicks on the hole to the focused widget
+- using `HitTestBehavior.opaque` ignores clicks on the hole and on the overlay are ignored.
+Call callbacks provided by the `stepBuilder`

 ```dart
 OnboardingStep(